NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - The maximum capacity limit applied to the auto-sizing methodology if Backup Type is 'integrated'.
 If not provided, no limit is used.
 If Backup Type is 'separate', use Heating System 2: Heating Autosizing Limit.
    * - ``heat_pump_backup_fuel``
-     - true
+     - false
      -
      - Choice
-     - electricity, natural gas, fuel oil, propane
+     - auto, electricity, natural gas, fuel oil, propane
      - The backup fuel type of the heat pump.
 Only applies if Backup Type is 'integrated'.
    * - ``heat_pump_backup_heating_efficiency``
-     - true
+     - false
      -
      - Double
      -